Kyuu-Ji/htb-write-up/arkham/write-up-arkham.md

 ### Privilege Escalation to root

+Now we have a reverse shell with DLL.
+I will call this main.c and put in into this repository.
+Compiling works like this:

-Now we have a reverse shell wit batman, so let's check his groups and privileges:
+i686-w64-mingw32-g++ main.c -lws2_32 -o srrstr.dll -shared batman, so let's check his groups and privileges:
 ```markdown
 whoami /all
 ```